**The Asahel Wright Museum will be OPEN during the new Uptown Music events on select Friday evenings from May thru September**

 Centerville, Ohio 45459

 The Asahel Wright Museum features exhibits throughout the year showcasing artifacts and relics of our local history.
 The original stone portion of the building dates to 1806 and the property was once owned by the great-uncle of the Wright brothers.
 The Schoolhouse Museum is housed in the front buillding as a replica one-room schoolhouse filled with school desks, artifacts, and an array of photographs of our historic nine one-room schools.
-School is in session during the Summer Youth Workshops and for school tours.
+School is in session during school tours.

 The museum is open Tuesday - Friday from 12pm until 4pm.
+Admission is free.
+Donations welcome.
 The Asahel Wright Museum also houses the offices of the Education Coordinator and the Bookkeeper/Newsletter Editor.
 See: Asahel Wright and Asahel Wright House.